Concept of Project

 This section should present the order and timing of the tasks involved.
 Identify what will be achieved and by what date.
 It also reinforces the basic intent of the project by providing a succinct summary of the steps anticipated to achieve a successful result.

 As you prepare a preliminary budget for the project, note all items relating to its operation.
 Take into account not only new costs that will be incurred if the project is funded (staffing) but also the ongoing expenses required to make it happen (i.e., travel, printing, consultants, etc.).
+Expenses, including any overhead requirements of educational institutions and/or sponsoring organizations, cannot exceed 10% of the total requested grant budget.
 List any additional sources of funding, which might have been acquired.
 If deemed necessary, include a brief narrative or footnotes to provide elaboration on specific expenditures where explanation is warranted.

 The proposal should include discussion of who will actually be responsible for the project.
 Professional staff support as well volunteer involvement and oversight should be carefully detailed here, particularly identification of the LAI members who will participate.